 Fentanyl Withdrawal

 Fentanyl has a significant addictive potential and a high likelihood of unintentional abuse.
 Once someone develops a tolerance to fentanyl’s narcotic properties, they will depend on it to feel normal.
-This leads to requiring more fentanyl, both in greater doses and higher frequency.
+This leads to the person requiring more fentanyl, both in greater doses and higher frequency.

 Withdrawal can begin anywhere between eight to 48 hours after last use, depending on the formulation of fentanyl.
 Longer-acting formulations will take longer for withdrawal symptoms to emerge.